-- (i) Learners are informed of their rights and obligations with regard to academic misconduct at the commencement of their programs.
+- (i) Learners are informed of their rights and obligations with regard to academic misconduct at the commencement of their courses.
 Learners who are suspected or accused of academic misconduct shall: - have their case dealt with on its merits; - be entitled to be treated fairly and with dignity; - be regarded as not having committed the misconduct until proven otherwise; - have the right of appeal against a misconduct decision. - (ii) Cases of academic misconduct are dealt with in accordance with the Academic Integrity Policy.
-If a learner is found guilty of academic misconduct, a fail grade will be awarded for the subject and further action may be taken in line with the policy and Academic Misconduct Procedure (Higher Education). - (iii) Learners wishing to appeal any decision related to academic misconduct must follow the Complaints and Appeals Procedure (Learners).
+If a learner is found guilty of academic misconduct, penalties and any further action will be taken in line with the Academic Integrity Policy and Academic Misconduct Procedure (Learners). - (iii) Learners wishing to appeal any decision related to academic misconduct must follow the Appeals Policy (Learners).